CodepediaOrg/codepediaorg.github.io/_posts/2016-10-10-mongodb-console-commands-every-developer-should-know.md

 permalink: /ama/practical-mongodb-shell-commands-every-developer-should-know
 published: true
 categories: [mongodb]
-tags: [codingmarks, mongodb]
+tags: [bookmarksdev, mongodb]
 ---

-The [dev-bookmarks](https://www.bookmarks.dev/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/).
+The bookmarks on [www.bookmarks.dev](https://www.bookmarks.dev/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/).
  Very often I find myself in the situation, where I need to modify or look for something in the mongo database.
  Experience has taught me that interacting with a system via shell commands helps me understand it better, and sort of brings me closer to it.
 Ok, so how to find the right mongo shell command?
 Well, I google for it of course, and most likely I am pointed to the right entry in the [Mongo manual](https://docs.mongodb.com/manual/).
-In this post I try to consolidate the commands I usually use, so that I have only one [codingmark](https://www.bookmarks.dev/search?q=codingpedia mongo shell commands) to look for...
+In this post I try to consolidate the commands I usually use, so that I have only one [bookmark](https://www.bookmarks.dev/search?q=codepedia mongo shell commands) to look for...

   {% include source-code-codingmarks.html %}